Starting Your Career in Industrial Automation

 6. Instrumentation Expertise

-Specify your knowledge and experience in transmitters, valves and other field devices, including the make and models of instruments you have particular expertise.
+Specify your knowledge and experience in transmitters, valves and other field devices, including the make and models of instruments in which you have particular expertise.
 Highlight any certifications or specialised training you have in this area.

 7. Leadership and Team Management